Onix-Systems/ios-mazazine-reader/Pods/SwiftyDropbox/README.md

 carthage update --platform iOS
 ```

+Once you have checked-out out all the necessary code via Carthage, drag the `Carthage/Checkouts/SwiftyDropbox/Source/SwiftyDropbox/SwiftyDropbox.xcodeproj` file into your project as a subproject.

+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `SwiftyDropbox.framework` file for the iOS platform.

+Finally, to retrieve SwiftyDropbox's Alamofire dependency, drag the `Carthage/Checkouts/Alamofire/Alamofire.xcodeproj` project into your project (as you did with `SwiftyDropbox.xcodeproj`).
+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Linked Frameworks and Libraries** > **+** and then add the `Alamofire.framework` file for the iOS platform.

 ##### macOS
 ```bash
 carthage update --platform Mac
 ```

-Once you have checkedout out all the necessary code via Carthage, drag the `Carthage/Checkouts/SwiftyDropbox/Source/SwiftyDropbox/SwiftyDropbox.xcodeproj` file into your project as a subproject.
+Once you have checked-out out all the necessary code via Carthage, drag the `Carthage/Checkouts/SwiftyDropbox/Source/SwiftyDropbox/SwiftyDropbox.xcodeproj` file into your project as a subproject.

-Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `SwiftyDropbox.framework` file that has the same platform target as your build target.
+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Embedded Binaries** > **+** and then add the `SwiftyDropbox.framework` file for the macOS platform.

-Finally, to retrieve SwiftyDropbox's Alamofire dependency, drag the `Carthage/Checkouts/Alamofire/Alamofire.xcodeproj` project into your project (as you did with the SwiftyDropbox project).
-Then, in the Project Navigator in Xcode, select your project, and then navigate to your
-project's build target > **General** > **Embedded Binaries** > **+** and then add the `Alamofire.framework` file that has the same platform target as your build target.
+Finally, to retrieve SwiftyDropbox's Alamofire dependency, drag the `Carthage/Checkouts/Alamofire/Alamofire.xcodeproj` project into your project (as you did with `SwiftyDropbox.xcodeproj`).
+Then, in the Project Navigator in Xcode, select your project, and then navigate to your project's build target > **General** > **Linked Frameworks and Libraries** > **+** and then add the `Alamofire.framework` file for the macOS platform.

 ---